wp-plugins/rvg-optimize-database/readme.txt

 = 2.2.6 [03/05/2013] =
 * Text change: 'logging on' changed to 'keep a log' (thanks to: Neil Parks)
 * NEW: number of orphans deleted now also shown in the log file
-* NEW: 'Go To Optimizer' button on options page (thanks to: RonDsy)
+* NEW: 'Go To Optimizer' button on settings page (thanks to: RonDsy)

 = 2.2.5 [02/20/2013] =
 * Bug fix: fixed an (innocent) PHP warning (in error.log)